Overview

 If you’ve recently learned that your background check or credit report contains incorrect or misleading information, our FCRA attorneys can help you set the record straight.
 They’ll be able to help fix and seek compensation for any of the following background report errors and credit report errors:

 • Records or accounts that do not belong to you: If someone who has the same or similar name as you is convicted of a crime or has failed to pay on an account, their negative information may show up on your report.
-This is often the result of lax matching procedures used by background check and credit reporting companies, who will often report information based only on partial matches to your personally identifying information (name, Social Security number, address, date of birth, etc.).
+Such “mixed credit files” are often the result of lax matching procedures used by background check and credit reporting companies, who will often report information based only on partial matches to your personally identifying information (name, Social Security number, address, date of birth, etc.).

 • Duplicate information: Sometimes, criminal convictions or credit accounts can be duplicated on your report, giving the impression that your criminal history or credit utilization is more extensive than it actually is.

-• Inaccurate information: You may see an account or tax lien or judgment that you have paid still being reported as unpaid.
-As to criminal records, you might see misdemeanors being misreported as felonies.
+• Inaccurate information on credit reports: You may see an account or tax lien or judgment that you have paid still being reported as unpaid.

 • Outdated information: As a general rule, adverse information older than seven years is not allowed to be included in background reports.
 There is an exception for convictions of crimes, but consumer reporting agencies often include information other than convictions, such as charges that were reduced, arrests that did not result in charges, or non-criminal convictions (i.e. civil ordinance violations).
 Old credit accounts should drop off your report seven years after they first become delinquent.